nicky-nym/nicky-nym.github.io/pages/need.md

 In 2019, U.S. Presidential candidate Andrew Yang called for **$40 billion** in subsidies, grants, and loans for people in coastal communities who want to either move inland or elevate their homes.[^yang]

 ### Large private-sector projects

+In the past, the truly large-scale new developments have all been done by governments, at least up to now.
+But until recently that was true for space exploration too.
+Times are changing.

+The global banking and investment system is taking on larger private projects now, computers and the internet enable cheaper and faster R&D, recruiting, project management, etc. Global GDP gets bigger every year, and the world takes on new and bigger projects, both public and private.

+Perhaps in the coming decades we'll see increasingly large private-sector real-estate developments.
+Or, in the public sector, perhaps we'll see some central planning efforts that are looking for big, cost-effective, high-impact solutions to giant housing shortages.

 In recent decades we have begun to see the private sector take on very large scale projects, without government funding.